 The next step is to install Java development kit that creates a runtime environment for developers to write tools and applications.

 Now the next step is to install USB drivers.
-For this, open Android studio, navigate to configure>SDK manager.
-Now under the SDK tools tab, select USB driver to install it. (as shown in image below).
+For this, open Android Studio, and navigate to configure>SDK manager.
+Now under the SDK tools tab, select USB driver to install it. (as shown in the image below).

-Alternatively, you can also install it by visit this link and download the USB driver in Zip file.
-Bit I would recommend the 1st method.
+Alternatively, you can also install it by visiting this link and download the USB driver in Zip file.
+But I would recommend the 1st method.

 Backup using adb command

 Open SDK manager and copy the Android SDK location path.
 The default path is C:\Users\USER-NAME\AppData\Local\Android\Sdk.
 Open this SDK folder and now you can see another sub-folder named platform-tools.
 Pressing the shift on the keyboard, right-click on platform tools.
 Now click on “open command window here”.